I Built the Best Minesweeper Online

 end init

-I changed things so that the mines are placed as soon as a new field is requested, instead of at the point of the first click, in order to lower latency where it matters.
-This decision lead to another algorithmic problem: safe first click.
+I went for placing the mines as soon as a new field is requested, instead of at the point of the first click, in order to lower latency where it matters.
+This decision lead to perhaps the final algorithmic problem: safe first click.

 I believe in the original game, only the single cell you click on is guaranteed to be safe and any mine that might have been there goes to the first available free space starting from top left.
 For better playability, especially in expert mode, I wanted the 3x3 area around the first click to be safe, but that would mean that there is an alteration to the randomness of mine placement; the top left will always be more dangerous.